ADMISSION AND REGISTRATION

 TUITION AND PAYMENT

 - Tuition is billed quarterly and is due in full prior to the delivery of the first lesson.
 If lump sum payment is not feasible, we will accept up to three post-dated checks totaling the full amount to be tendered to Knight Music Academy prior to the start of a term.
-Accepted forms of payment include cash, checks, Visa, and MasterCard.
+Accepted forms of payment include cash, checks, credit/debit cards and bank transfer.
 Please note: payment by credit card cannot take place via phone, nor do we keep credit card numbers on file.
-A credit card processing fee of $10 is appears on all invoices.
-Please disregard and deduct from your total if paying by cash or check.
+A credit card processing fee appears on all invoices.
+Please disregard and deduct from your total if paying by cash, check, or bank transfer.

 - Tuition will be prorated for students who enroll after the start of a quarter.